dvjc-wm/csci-435-fall-2025-tech-3/README.md

 ## Expectations

 - less than 10 commits
-- less than 20 files
+- not many files
-- and some intentionally broken code that doesn't break running the app but that showcases how PyCharm can help you redress such things
+- and some intentionally broken code that doesn't break running the app ... which showcases how PyCharm can help you with such things

 ## Documentation